andreasbm/router-slot/README.md

 window.customElements.define("home-component", HomeComponent);
 ```

-## Step 7 - Change route!
+## Step 7 - Navigate!

-In order to change a route you can either use the [`history`](https://developer.mozilla.org/en-US/docs/Web/API/History) api directly or the `RouterLink` component.
+In order to change a route you can either use the [`history`](https://developer.mozilla.org/en-US/docs/Web/API/History) API directly or the `RouterLink` component.

+## History API
 Here's an example on how to navigate.

 ```javascript